 The dark chocolate and the airiness from the egg foam are a wonderful contrast.
 Warm and comforting!

-the souffle.
-Probably could have used half the butter for the dish but extra butter never hurt anything.
+My dish was 2.5 L (slightly larger than in the recipe) but fit all the souffle.
+I probably could have used half the butter for the dish, but extra butter never hurt anything.

-As I didn’t have an official souffle dish, I chose the next best thing in my house.
+As I didn’t have an official 2-quart soufflé dish, I chose the next best thing in my house.
 I used a 3-quart stainless steel saucepan.
 I used the softened butter to coat the entire inside of the pan, not knowing how high the souffle would rise, and coated the pan with 1 tablespoon of sugar, which was an ample amount.

-This chocolate souffle is rich and creamy.
+This chocolate soufflé is rich and creamy.
 I served it hot from the oven with a scoop of vanilla ice cream.
 The leftovers were delicious—almost like an airy but very fudgy brownie.

-The batter didn’t take long to make and the souffle was ready to go as soon as we finished dinner.
-I didn’t have Grand Marnier so I used Chambord.
+The batter didn’t take long to make, and the soufflé was ready to go as soon as we finished dinner.
+I didn’t have Grand Marnier, so I used Chambord.
 If I’d had them, a few raspberries would have been nice sprinkled on top.

-My souffle dish was 1 1/2 quarts instead of 2.
+My soufflé dish was 1 1/2 quarts instead of 2.
 I used two 6-ounce ramekins for the extra batter.
 I should have used 4 extra ramekins.
 The smaller dishes baked in 20 minutes; the larger one in 25 minutes.

-If it were up to my family, this would serve 6.
+If it were up to my family, this recipe would serve 6.
 But realistically, I’d recommend 8 to 10 servings.